-July 4th – September 5th, 2021
+July 4th – September 12th, 2021

-The installation Here and Elsewhere is a 1:1 replica of the concretions found in an area measured and painstakingly mapped out by the artist during this site visit to Escalante.
+The installation Here and Elsewhere is 1:1 replica of the concretions (also called Moqui Marbles) found only in this area and on Mars, measured and painstakingly mapped out by the artist during this site visit to Escalante.
 As an abstraction, the installation is a reconstruction of a selected configuration of concretions, following their exact arrangement and distances in the landscape.
-Rather than create a realistic diorama of all aspects of this immense landscape, Kopelman has taken the spherical iron concretions as the basis for a sculpture which relates to its most captivating qualities.
-As such, the artist invites viewers to focus and comprehend the reality of a vast place by entering at the scale of the human body, by looking carefully and thoroughly at one fragment at a time.
+Remaking part of this unique landscape Here and Elsewhere transports the experience of its many dimensions to an urban park in Amsterdam.

 The exhibition is supported by Amsterdams Fonds voor de Kunst and is realised in collaboration with the Amsterdam based keramiekwerkplaats Koloriet.

 Irene Kopelman was born in Cordoba, Argentina, in 1974.
 She studied at the School of Arts at the National University of Cordoba where she obtained her bachelor’s and master’s degree in painting (1994 – 2002).
 In 2002, Kopelman was accepted within the two-year international residency program at the Rijksakademie van beeldende Kunsten in Amsterdam.
 She currently divides her time between Amsterdam, Argentina and the regions where her work and research take her.

 In the Netherlands, Kopelman began researching the representations of landscapes as recorded by 18th and 19th century naturalists.
 This period of exploration, during the age of the Enlightenment, is richly archived in museums across the world.